-If you are new to CBD, it can be overwhelming trying to figure out where to start.
+CBD for beginners can be overwhelming if you are trying to figure out where to start.
 From tinctures to topicals and edibles to oils, there are many forms of CBD to choose from.
 In this article we’ll break down the differences, the dosages, and the array of benefits that CBD can offer.
 When it comes to CBD, Cannafyl has got you covered, so read on for a basic breakdown of all things CBD.

-First, let’s try to understand the how and why CBD works so well within the physical body.
+Understanding how and why CBD works so well within the physical body is a great place to start.
 Humans were designed to be able to process cannabis due to the body’s endocannabinoid system, otherwise known as ECS.
 The ECS contains a network of receptors and neurons in different sections of the brain, such as the hypothalamus and hippocampus.
 This complex system assists in regulating mood, memory, appetite, and pain.
-While there continues to be extensive research conducted on this subject, keep in mind that this information is not intended to diagnose, treat, cure, or prevent any disease.
-However, what we do know is that by activating specific receptors, CBD has shown positive results in exponential ways when working with the endocannabinoid system.
+There continues to be extensive research conducted on this subject.
+But keep in mind that this information is not intended to diagnose, treat, cure, or prevent any disease.
+What we do know is that by activating specific receptors, CBD has shown positive results in exponential ways when working with the endocannabinoid system.

 CBD or THC – what’s the difference?

 Think of these two as cousins.
 Although they are related, they are different, even though they do work really well together.
-THC is the element that causes the “high.”
-Some individuals want this, while others do not.
 THC binds with the cannabinoid 1 (CB1) receptors in the brain, which is what produces that sense of euphoria.
 In contrast, CBD binds weakly, if at all, to the CB1 receptors.
 Instead, CBD targets the CB2 receptors, responsible for therapeutics and the immune system.
-When put together, CBD uses THC to bind to the CB1 receptor which can help to cut down on any unwanted psychoactive effects of the THC, including sedation and that high sensation.
+CBD uses THC to bind to the CB1 receptor.
+When put together, it creates what some call the “entourage effect”.

 What’s the law?

-When it comes to CBD, the standard advice is to start low and slow.
-There are many variables to consider, one being your body weight, another being the reason for taking it, and the fun part – choosing which form you’d like to consume it in.
-The sweet spot is when you can find just the right dose for your desired duration.
-Although many CBD-rich products designed for vaping or smoking are available some CBD patients prefer a non-inhalable product.
+When it comes to CBD and dosage, the standard advice is to start low and slow.
+Considering the variables is key.
+Your body weight has impact on how fast you metabolize and affects dosage.
+The method you use to consume CBD is also a consideration.
+The sweet spot happens when you can find just the right dose for your desired duration.
 Keep in mind that the duration and time of onset will vary, depending on the product.
-There are a wide variety of ways to take CBD products, including sublingually from a tincture, orally, or topically delivering a more dependable dosage.
+There are a wide variety of ways to take CBD products, including sublingually from a tincture, via inhalation, or topically on the skin.

-Whatever your method, if you decide to try CBD, or you are a seasoned user, we encourage you to try Cannafyl.
+Whatever your method, if you are a CBD beginner, or you are a seasoned user, we encourage you to try Cannafyl.
 As a trusted, award-winning brand, your health is our priority.
 Visit our shop page to check out our options.

 Project CBD: CBD User’s Guide